 For the older grades, use a bathroom scale to measure a whole pumpkin’s mass and encourage your students to convert to another measurement unit.
-Use our Converting Customary Units of Measurement Posters as a scaffold for students who may need it.
-Head to our Measurement collection for teaching resources to use when your students learn about measurement units, including length, mass, and volume.
+Use our Customary Units of Measurement Poster Pack as a scaffold for students who may need it.
+Head to our Measurement Learning Area for teaching resources to use when your students learn about measurement units, including length, mass, and volume.

 This quick activity makes the perfect graphing lesson!
 Count the Halloween illustrations and create a tally chart on the Search and Find – Halloween worksheet.
 Then, have your students create a graph to display their data.
 A great extension activity could be to have your students generate questions using information from their graphs for a partner to answer.